 Even families with great relationships can use great resources.
 The problem is knowing what resources can be trusted to help children and grandchildren build a solid, biblical worldview.
 McDowell said, “If you have a child or grandchild between 16 and 23, one of the best things you can do is send him or her to Summit Ministries.
 If I could only recommend one thing, that would be it.
 Hands down.”

 Summit Ministries host conferences in Colorado, California, and Tennessee.
-It also invites students to come for Summit Semesters where they are taught from some of the top Christians scholars in America.
+It also invites students to come for Summit Semesters where they are taught by some of the top Christian scholars in America.
 Summit Ministries offers a plethora of other opportunities to help teens and young adults build a strong biblical worldview.

 Every parent and grandparent desires for the young in their families to come to faith early and pursue Jesus for the rest of their lives.
 Pursuing those children in the context of a healthy, loving relationship and taking advantage of the great tools available can help make that desire a reality.